RogerMReyes/java-fundamentals/README.md

 Actual time needed to complete: 1 hours

 Summary: In this lab we implemented making classes, creating properties and methods for these classes, and utilizing these methods in order to alter data.
 We created a Restaurant class that holds the properties of a name, star rating, and price category.
 Every Restaurant also holds an ArrayList of Reviews which is another class we created.
 Reviews holds the properties of an author, text review, and a star rating.
 Methods were added to Restaurant that allows it to take in a Review, add it to the Restaurants ArrayList and update the star rating of the Restaurant based on its Review ratings.

+---

+## Lab 07 Composition and Inheritance Pt.2

+Estimate of time needed to complete: 2 hour

+Start time: 2:00pm

+Finish time: 4:00pm

+Actual time needed to complete: 2 hours

+Summary: In this lab we went into refactoring in order to better modularize our code.
+Abstract classes (Business, Review) were made that contained like properties and methods that could be inherited down to its children.
+From these classes I created individual classes for Restaurant, Shop, and Theatre.
+All these classes extend Business and inherit its properties and methods while still having their own unique properties and methods.
+The same was done for Review.